Ahrefs Review — All the Key Pros and Cons

 Viewing search position changes over time in Ahrefs

-If you like, you can set up email notifications about your current ranking status — and schedule these to be sent out automatically to you (or your SEO clients) on a daily, weekly or monthly basis.
+If you like, you can set up email notifications about your current ranking status — and schedule these to be sent out automatically to you (or your SEO clients) on a weekly or monthly basis.

 An Ahrefs weekly rank tracking notification email